King County property values rise at ‘unprecedented’ rates; tax hikes likely

 While it may seem unusual, rising property values don’t always have a huge effect on property tax bills.

 That’s because of the way Washington calculates property taxes.
 The assessor’s office essentially determines how much property tax revenue is owed to various public agencies.
 Then, to reach that total amount, the assessor determines how much to charge each property owner, based on the value of the property.
-That total amount can increase by only 1% each year, except for voter-approved tax increases such as school levies.
+The amount the county generates can’t increase by more than 1% each year, except for one bit exception: voter-approved tax increases such as school levies.

 So, when home values are rising evenly all over the county, tax increases are mostly affected by those levies, not by rising values.
 But when values climb faster in some areas than others, property owners can see spikes in their bills because of those rising values.